 There’s plenty of reasons to hide your identity online.
 Now, we’ve covered VPN’s – they hide your IP, and give you an IP of a datacentre or a local point of presence in a country elsewhere.
+Providers like Surfshark and others are there for you if you ever need a VPN.

 Sometimes, that IP can be blocked.
 After all, a VPN provider only has a few IPs in each location, and they can quickly be discovered, so content providers and services like BBC iPlayer, Netflix and others will quickly block IP addresses which are owned by VPN providers.
 This means that you will often get blocked, and you will not be able to get geo-locked content.